 The Dixie fire, which burned for more than 100 days and is considered the second-largest fire in California’s history, burned more than 1,000,000 acres.
-If your property was destroyed or damaged in the Dixie fire, you may be entitled to financial compensation.
+If your property was destroyed or damaged in the Dixie fire, or you were forced to evacuate due to the Dixie fire, you may be entitled to financial compensation.
 Holding the liable party accountable can help you get justice.

 However, that begs the question, who is responsible for the Dixie fire?
 Pacific Gas & Electric (PG&E) is responsible for causing the Dixie fire.
 Your Dixie fire attorney at Nadrich & Cohen can help you recover the damages that are rightfully yours.
 Call today to learn more about how you can make the liable party pay.

 The Dixie fire destroyed more than 1,300 homes, and according to the California Department of Forestry and Fire Protection (CAL FIRE), the Dixie fire began when a tree fell on PG&E’s electrical distribution lines.
 Blown fuses caused the tree to ignite west of a dam in Plumas County.